anyiheng119/anyiheng119.github.io/_pages/teaching.md

 ## Selected Comments

-“Yiheng joined Wake Forest University as a fellow in July 2022 and has since proven invaluable to our students.
+"Yiheng joined Wake Forest University as a fellow in July 2022 and has since proven invaluable to our students.
 He has provided outstanding support across various fields, including machine learning, supply chain, and marketing.
 Yiheng’s patient and knowledgeable approach was instrumental in helping us successfully complete our practicum project using the cohort analysis method.
 His hardworking nature and willingness to assist students with any problem related to job search or academics are genuinely commendable.
-I highly recommend Yiheng to anyone seeking a dedicated and knowledgeable colleague.”
+I highly recommend Yiheng to anyone seeking a dedicated and knowledgeable colleague."

 *Zhixuan Liao, MSBA 22’, Business Intelligence Analyst @ Carnival Cruise Line*

 ---

-“Thank you for your effort in supporting and backup in students.
+"Thank you for your effort in supporting and backup in students.
 You always provide consistent support to me even at weekends.
 I really enjoy your sessions, and I learnt a lot from you.
 I never imagined that I would have such an amazing and brilliant TA supporting student.
 Thank you for your patience and love for students.
-Looking forward to learn more from you in next year!”
+Looking forward to learn more from you in next year!"

 *Erica Wan, MSBA 22’, Data Quality Intern @ Barton Associates*

 ---

-“I just wanted to tell you that I’m thankful for you.
+"I just wanted to tell you that I’m thankful for you.
 You go above and beyond to help us all with not only class assignments but practicum projects and so much more.
 Your patience and kindness is remarkable.
-You are truly one of the smartest people I know and I’m grateful to have you as my TA.”
+You are truly one of the smartest people I know and I’m grateful to have you as my TA."

 *Khushi Arya, MSBA 23’, Incoming Supply Planning Analyst @ Ralph Lauren*

 ---

-“He really is a good TA.
-Respect”
+"He really is a good TA.
+Respect"

 - Quality: 5.0/5.0
 - Tags: GIVES GOOD FEEDBACK, CARING, RESPECTED